Consensys/doc.teku/docs/Concepts/Proof-of-Stake.md

     Withdrawing staked ETH isn't yet supported and will be included in a separate upgrade following The Merge.

-!!! note

-    Consensus clients that don't perform validator duties are referred to as "beacon nodes" or "Beacon Chain clients."

 The PoS mechanism randomly chooses validators to propose or validate blocks on the [Beacon Chain](https://ethereum.org/en/upgrades/beacon-chain/) (consensus blocks) in defined time frames (slots).